-1 This is a compilation of the Western Australian Meat Industry Authority Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 18 January 2019 of the Western Australian Meat Industry Authority Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.